pingpongballz/WM8758-breakout-board/README.md

 Pages 78 to 79 of [1] has the entire register map of the WM8758.
 I won't elaborate on how to program it; if you would like more info on the programming, feel free to contact me.

-The WM8758 board was tested on a raspberry pi pico; You can find the CMake files for the pi pico project under the 'src' folder.
+The WM8758 board was tested on a raspberry pi pico; You can contact me if you want the files.

 ## References
 [1] Cirrus Logic, “Stereo CODEC with Headphone Driver and Line Out” WM8758B datasheet, Dec.
 2011 [Revised Jan.
 2012].